zeta-chain/cli/docs/index.md

 ```
 Usage: zetachain sui deposit-and-call [options]

-Deposit tokens from Sui and call a contract on ZetaChain

 Options:
   --mnemonic <mnemonic>               Mnemonic for the account
   --private-key <privateKey>          Private key for the account